 The insurer will require the policyholder to establish the following for loss of earnings:

-- Gross earnings of the business in absence of the peril
+- Gross earnings of the business in the absence of the loss

 These situations can be ambiguous, which makes proving estimated earnings complicated based on the facts and circumstance.
 If the business facility is under construction, obviously there would be no track record from which income can be proven.
-However, our Miami Commercial Insurance Claims Law Firm understands how to cope with complex situations like obtaining business income benefits for an operation that is still in the construction phase.
 If projected profits can be established, compensation might still be recoverable from the date the business would have been operational without the peril occurring.

 For purposes of receiving funds under the business interruption portion of a commercial policy, the net profits that were forgone because of the property damage must be established.
 The individual policy will provide the precise definition of “profits,” but the term typically refers to money that would have been generated above the costs of goods sold, or alternatively, above the cost of overhead, materials, taxes, administrative costs, taxes, and labor costs.